Sara-Tucker/python-notes/django/models.md

 Models are essentially your database layout, with additional metadata.

-Best definition - models are database table templates
+models are database table templates

+best - Models are database tables

 <br>

 - Each model is a class that inherits from the django.db.models.Model class
-- Each DatabaseField of the model represents a database column.
+- Each DatabaseField of the model represents a database column

 #### Creating models:
 ```python